 The directions North, East, South, and West, all appear immediately below each panorama, with North appearing twice.
 Local time appears under "South", and the average time before or after second or third contact is shown under "West".
 For example: "2C-2:06" is shown under the first panorama, indicating that it was taken two minutes and six seconds before the beginning of totality.
 The exposure time and f/ratio is shown on the right side of each panorama, under "North".
 All of the panoramas were taken on ISO 100 print film.

 The panoramas shown below are made from scanning assembled sets of prints, so the resolution and matching is not particularly good.
-Straight prints do not provide for the negative cylindrical of spherize effects which must be applied in order to prevent the repetition of subject matter in the corners of adjacent fisheye pictures.
-In these images, the clone and blur tools in Adobe Photoshop were simply used to minimize some of the more obvious repetition.
+Straight prints do not provide for the negative cylindrical or spherize effects which must be applied in order to prevent the repetition of subject matter in the corners of adjacent fisheye pictures.
+In these images, the digital clone and blur tools in were used to minimize some of the more obvious repetition.
 This may cause the images to have some mottling.
 It is envisioned that better images will be uploaded later.
 Later images will utilize scans of the original negatives, giving them a quality at least as good as the wide angle umbral shots above.

 |TOTAL SOLAR ECLIPSE OF 24 OCTOBER 1995|